-How To Get A Puppy To Sleep Through The Night
+How Do I Get My Puppy To Sleep Through The Night?

 But there comes a time when every puppy parent wonders, “How can I get my puppy to sleep through the night?” and “Will I ever get a full night’s rest again?”

-While you can expect to wake up in the middle of the night pretty often to tend to your newest family member, at least for the first few months, there are some things you can do right now to make sure you get as much sleep as possible.
+While you can expect to wake up in the middle of the night pretty often to tend to your newest family member, there are some things you can do to make sure you get as much sleep as possible.

 Crate train your puppy

-Crate training a puppy is a good first step to getting your puppy to sleep through the night.
+Crate training your puppy is a good first step to getting her to sleep through the night.

 It’s comforting for a puppy to know she has her own space to sleep.
-It also creates a sense of routine for your puppy; if you put her in the crate, she knows it’s time to go to bed.
+It also creates a sense of routine for your puppy because she knows that when she goes in the crate, it’s time to go to bed.

-Puppies and dogs don’t like to sleep in the same place they use the restroom (who would?!), so be sure there’s an elevated spot in the crate to place her bed, away from the pee pads.
+Dogs don’t like to sleep in the same place they use the restroom (who would?!), so be sure there’s an elevated spot in the crate to place her bed that’s away from the pee pads.

-You might also want to consider a dog pen.
-This will give your puppy more room to sleep, play and use the restroom — which she’ll definitely appreciate.
+You might also want to consider a dog pen, which will give your puppy even more room to sleep and play.

 Let your puppy potty before bed